noahehall/theBookOfNoah/0current/aws/exams/services/securityIdentityCompliance/iam-policy-ref.md

       },
       "Resource": ["arn:aws:dynamodb:us-west-2:###:table/test"], // on these resources
       "Condition": {
-        // if tthese conditions are met apply the Effect "SomeCondition": {
+        // if these conditions are met apply the Effect "someOperator": {
           "SomeKey": "Somevalue"
         }
       }